pdaderko/16702B/SCSI_50_to_68_male/README.md

 Connects 68-pin SCSI device to SCSI host adapter through 50-pin cable
 Based on reverse engineered schematic for the HP/Agilent 5182-4551 50-pin to 68-pin SCSI adapter
 Uses 68-pin male IDC SCSI connector (removed from SCSI ribbon cable) soldered to PCB
+Due to short length of IDC pins, PCB thickness should be thin (0.031" or so)

 Note that the upper 8-bits and its parity bit are tied together and pulled up to TERMPWR with a 4.7K ohm (0805) resistor (others adapters do this differently, such as tying to GND, which I believe causes compatibility issues).